Horse Shoe Brewery: Post 1814

 After the disaster, the brewery continued to be one of the largest producers of porter in London throughout the 19th century.
 Henry Meux was created a baronet in 1831, and on his death in 1841 his son, also Henry, took over.
 Production of ale began in 1872.
 Meux employed three partners to manage the brewery: Richard Berridge, Dudley Coutts Marjoribanks and William Arabin.
 In 1878, Henry Bruce Meux (later 3rd baronet) and Marjoribanks (later Lord Tweedmouth) took over management of the company, which they renamed Meux's Brewery Company Ltd when they registered it as a public company in 1888.
-Henry Bruce Meux died childless in 1900, and his American wife, Valerie, Lady Meux, inherited his share of the brewery.
+Henry Bruce Meux died childless in 1900, and his wife, Valerie, Lady Meux, inherited his share of the brewery.
 She took a liking to Admiral Hedworth Lambton, and he received her large share of the Horse Shoe Brewery when she died in 1910, on condition he changed his name to Meux, which he did.

 The Horse Shoe Brewery closed in 1921.
 By this time the site covered 103,000 sqft, but there was no available land to expand.
 Production was transferred to the Thorne Brothers' Nine Elms brewery in Wandsworth, which the company had bought in 1914.
 The Nine Elms brewery was renamed the Horse Shoe Brewery.
 The original Horse Shoe Brewery was demolished in 1922, and in 1928–29 the Dominion Theatre was erected on the site.

 In 1956, Meux merged with Friary, Holroyd and Healy of Guildford to form Friary Meux, which went into liquidation in November 1961 and the company was acquired by Allied Breweries in 1964.
 The Horse Shoe Brewery ceased to brew in 1966.
 Friary Meux was revived by Allied in 1979 as a brand name for its public houses, but disappeared after Allied's pubs were sold to Punch Taverns in 1999.

 The former brewery tap is now a branch of Halifax bank, but there are still traces of the Meux brand in London.
 Notable, until demolition in 2015, was the "Meux's Original London Stout" logo on the side of the derelict The Sir George Robey public house in Seven Sisters Road near Finsbury Park station.